Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp

-The policy is provided with a target functional pre-grasp to reach, defined as a 6D hand pose in object frame plus hand joint positions.
-This pre-grasp is very close to the desired functional grasp, so that closing the hand will guarantee a successful grasp.
-The advantage of a pre-grasp is that it can be reached more freely and slight inaccuracies in its definition are negligible, as discussed by Dasari et al.~\cite{dasari_2022}.
-We assume that there is a single object in front of the robot hand on a flat surface.
+The policy is provided with a target functional pre-grasp to reach, defined as a 6D hand pose in an object frame plus hand joint positions in case of the explicit target grasp representation.
+In case of the constraint-based target grasp representation, the policy is provided with a target position for the index fingertip and end-effector orientation.

+We assume that there is a single object in front of the robot hand on the table.